 In recent years, the revived Hammer Films had great success with The Woman in Black (2012), which led to a sequel with The Woman in Black: Angel of Death (2014).
 This was based on the book The Woman in Black (1983) by Susan Hill that was then made into a popular play The Woman in Black (1987).
 The play was notable for the fact that it was performed by only two actors, one playing Arthur and another all the other roles.
 Hill has intended the title as a reflection of the Wilkie Collins classic The Woman in White (1859), which was highly influential on the 19th Century Gothic tradition and similarly featured a mystery woman in a veil lurking around graveyards and country estates (although The Woman in White is not a ghost story).

 On the other hand, Herbert Wise is remarkably unattuned to – in fact, I would have to say disinterested in – any of the classic ghost story elements.
-The film only turns out a couple of tepid scares with the appearances of the title figure (Pauline Moran).
+The film only delivers a couple of tepid scares with the appearances of the title figure (Pauline Moran).
 In its ventures inside said haunted house, this is a ghost story remarkably free of the spooky atmosphere one associates with a haunted house film.

 The film seems set up to do the ghost story standard of delving into the house’s past – and we get a couple of scenes with Adrian Rawlins poring through papers and photos in search of answers about who the Woman in Black is – but then seems to forget all about this.
 The other thing is that despite being set in the haunted house, the film leaves there fairly quickly – burning the house down in fact – and then has a long epilogue that lasts for nearly half-an-hour with Adrian Rawlins dealing with the aftermath before reaching an ending, which has become a cliche these days, in suggesting the haunting is not over.